stereolabs/debug_tool/README.md

 <img src=".assets/stereolabs-icon.png" width="150">

-# 🎬 ZED ROS Wrapper: Replaying Data stored in SVO / Rosbag files to debug your Robotic stack

-This tutorial details the use of the ZED SDK and ZED ROS2 wrapper to **record** and **replay** data offline with different files (SVO, Rosbag) and replay tools.
-These tools can be used as part of debugging workflows, helping users optimize their robotics stack with ZED.
+# 🎬 ZED ROS 2 Data Replay Tools: Debug and Optimize Your Navigation Stack with SVO/Rosbag

+This tutorial provides a comprehensive guide to using the **ZED ROS 2 wrapper** to record, replay, and synchronize sensor data offline using various formats like **SVO** and **rosbag**.
+These tools are essential for developers working with the ZED stereo cameras in a ROS 2 environment, particularly when building, testing, or debugging complex robotics applications.
+They allow you to replicate scenarios offline, without needing live hardware or real-time replay.
+This leads to faster iteration, reproducibility, and deeper insights into system behavior.

-**Tool for replaying SVOs**
+🔁 **Tool for Replaying SVOs**

-- the __svo_control_node__: allows users to control the replay of an SVO launched with the ZED ROS wrapper.
-Users can pause/resume the rosbag, change the svo position manually forward or in reverse, increase/decrease the replay rate.
+`svo_control_node`: Enables precise control over the playback of SVO files using the ZED ROS 2 wrapper.
+Features include pausing/resuming, stepping forward/backward, and adjusting playback speed.

-**Tools for replaying SVOs in combination with ROSBags**
+🔄 **Tools for Synchronizing SVO and ROSBags**

-- the __sync_node__: allows users to replay an SVO in the ZED ROS Wrapper and sync it with rosbag topics (limited at the moment to rosbag topics of similar timerate).
-Users can pause/resume the replay, and advance manually frame by frame while keeping topics synchronized.

-- convert an SVO to a Rosbag workflow
+`sync_node`: Allows synchronized playback between SVO files and external navigation modules topics provided from a rosbag.
+Features include pausing/resuming, stepping forward on the data while maintaining synchronization.

+`SVO to Rosbag Conversion Workflow`: Offers a method to convert ZED-recorded .svo files into standard ROS 2 bag files and merge it with another rosbag containaing external navigation modules topics.

 ## ⚙️ **Installation**

 ### **1️⃣ Install the ZED SDK and ROS 2 Wrapper**

-**Dependencies**:

 -  Install the latest [ZED SDK](https://www.stereolabs.com/en-fr/developers/release) version.
 -  Install [ROS2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)